dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 From: CDR, USS Baltimore, To: COMSUBLANT

 Report multiple REDFLT surface contacts location N 73 1’47”, E 36 48’41”, heading 289, speed approximately 30 kts.
-Composition 2 DDGs,
+Composition 2 DDGs, 1
-1 CG, one other unit.
+CG, one other unit.
 Assessment, REDFLT surface action group moving at high speed into north Atlantic.
 Am proceeding to station.

 “Let me know if there is any mail from fleet,” he said as he turned and walked back to his captain’s chair.

-Just as he was settling in the seaman in the communications closet called, “Skipper, you need to see this\!”
+Just as he was settling in the seaman in the communications closet called, “Skipper, you need to see this!”
 The tone of his voice quickened Daniels’ step as he moved back to the comms room and grabbed the Emergency Action Message from the technician, and read:

 FLASH FLASH FLASH